 So.
 Here’s a bit of my story.
 For a long time, I was a middle school English teacher.
-I loved my students and I loved reading YA literature with them, but I wanted to be a writer really, really badly, so I left teaching to write fulltime.
+I loved my students and I loved reading YA literature with them, but I wanted to be a writer really, really badly, so I left teaching to work on a novel.

 I also write a lot of creative nonfiction.
 I was a frantic diarist as a child and have always felt better about my life once I’ve taken a look at it on the page.
 It makes so much more sense when it’s out of my head.
-Once I started writing about my life and my world in The Scarsdale Inquirer and The Huffington Post, the oddest thing happened.
+Once I started writing about my life frequently in The Scarsdale Inquirer and The Huffington Post, the oddest thing happened.
 The more specific I became about sharing my own, particular story of self, the more that people – strangers even – related to the material.
-I just love writing personal and finding the universal.
+I write personal and find the universal.